mike-lang/Worm-Brain/readme.md

 WORM BRAIN

-Dev Setup Instructions (for thumb-drive):
+Dev Setup Instructions:

-Open command prompt
+Open terminal
-change directory to path on which thumb-drive is mounted Run following command:
+Navigate to where you'd like to store the worm brain files, then Run following commands:

 > git clone https://github.com/mike-lang/Worm-Brain.git

 > vagrant up
+> vagrant ssh

+And you'll be connected to the VM containing the worm brain scripts.
+To execute:
+cd /vagrant
+python simulation.py